shedivesin/geomancy/rings.md

 These sequences, joined in a loop, contain every geomantic figure within them and, in some sense, represent balance and the totality of human experience.

-Be cautious of breaking the loop and delineating individual figures within it: this usually removes the symmetry and causes the figure to become unbalanced.
+One should be cautious of breaking the loop and delineating individual figures within it: there are only two possible combinations (barring symmetry) that contain elementally-balanced figures:
-In fact, there is only one variation that preserves elemental symmetry when
-broken:

-    1110 (Dragon's Tail, Fire)
-    1011 (Girl, Air)
-    0000 (People, Water)
-    1001 (Union, Earth)

-(This is the lexicographically second ring, listed above.)
+    0010 1100 0011 1101
+    0011 0100 1011 1100